BodhiOng/Joget-Broadcast-Message-Plugin/README.md

 ## Features

 - **Real-time Message Broadcasting**: Instantly deliver messages to all connected users
+- **Selective Broadcasting**: Control which messages are broadcast using a status checkbox
 - **Automatic Message Updates**: Periodically checks for new messages and broadcasts them to all connected users without requiring page refresh
 - **Universal Access**: Any authenticated user can broadcast messages to all other users
 - **Message Pagination**: Navigate through multiple messages with previous/next controls